aihehuo/aihehuo_mcp/manual_test.md

 - **get_latest_24h_ideas()** should return latest ideas published in past 24 hours in LLM-optimized text format (or error if API key is invalid)
 - **get_bot_impressions()** should return Bot Impression information for a specific user including summary, tags, and sidenotes (or error if API key/user_id is invalid)
 - **update_bot_impressions()** should update Bot Impression information and return success response with updated data (or error if API key/user_id is invalid or validation fails)
+- **upload_business_plan()** should upload PDF file and return BP record with id, name, url, user_id, excerpt_url, job_id, pages (or error if API key is invalid, file not found, or invalid file type)
 - **prompts/list** should return available prompts
 - **prompts/get** should return prompt content from markdown files
 - **resources/list** should return available resources
 - **resources/read** should return brief current user profile (id, name, industry, city, bio) with tool reference
-- All 27 tools, 2 prompts, and 2 resources should be listed in their respective list responses
+- All 28 tools, 2 prompts, and 2 resources should be listed in their respective list responses

 ## Content Publishing Tools Comparison